 What Can Our Salt Lake City, Utah Family Law Attorney Help With?

 If you need help from a divorce attorney in Utah to put together a long distance parenting plan, long distance visitation schedule, or help to protect your parental rights, contact the Law Office of David Pedrazas.
 You can be sure that all he will take care of your needs.
 David Pedrzas has over 25 years of experience helping families in Utah with divorce, family law, child support, and child custody issues.
-Give Salt Lake City, Utah child custody attorney, David Pedrazas a call today at 801-263-7078 to schedule a free case evaluation.
+Give Salt Lake City, Utah child custody attorney, David Pedrazas a call today at 801-263-7078 to schedule a Legal Case Review.